Frequently Asked Questions

 What activities will we do we do at the ILI?

-- Hear from IFYC’s Founder and President, Eboo Patel, and ask him about important issues in interfaith cooperation.
+- Hear from IFYC's Founder and President, Eboo Patel, and ask him about important isssues in interfaith cooperation.

-- Practice engaging in healthy dialogue from topics that you choose during our Unconference.
+- Connect with people with similar interests on topics that you choose during our Unconference.

 What do I learn as a new student at the ILI?